MrC08/TerminalVideo/README.md

 	 - Uses a more compatible palette of 256 colors.
 This mode look the worst, but it can allow terminals that do not otherwise support RGB color to still show some color.
  - Monochrome (`m` or `monochrome`)
 	 - This mode renders the video in a way which resembles ASCII art.
 This mode is supported on every major terminal or console out there, as it only uses basic Unicode characters to get the job done.
+ - ASCII Art (`a` or `ascii-art`)
+	 - Makes the video look like ASCII art.
+This mode is extremely compatible, and should work on any terminal or console.

 ## Arguments ⚙️